 - a rash that does not fade when you press it

 These signs should be familiar immediately to an expert.

 However, in some hospitals there are more than half of patients being subject to unnecessary and potentially dangerous delays in treatment.
 Such delays can have serious ramifications due to a lack of judgement by medical professionals.
 A failure to recognise or treat sepsis is a serious concern and you may have a case in negligence.
 These cases may entail a medical negligence claim to help with the after care and support needed as well as compensation for the pain and suffering you have been through.

 The BBC reported that out of 100 hospital trusts, 75% of patients received treatment within one hour between the months of January and March.
 The Sepsis Trust stated that there are around 250,000 sepsis cases every year in the UK, meaning that a large number of people are left with delayed treatment.

 At Switalskis our skilled medical negligence team are experienced in a variety of claims, including sepsis.
 We will ensure that you get just compensation so that you can obtain the best care available and give you guidance throughout the whole process.
 As this is a stressful and upsetting time in anyone’s life, our friendly and understanding solicitors will help you in any way possible.

-If you have experienced a failure to diagnose sepsis or any similar problems, speak to a member of our team.
-Please call us on 0800 138 0458 or send us a message via the contact form below.
+If you have experienced a failure to diagnose sepsis or any similar problems, speak to a member of our team about sepsis compensation.
+Please call us on 0800 138 0458 or contact us through the website.